 Research

-As part of my PhD studies, I investigate learning and transformation processes associated with migration to Canada in adulthood.
-This research is embedded in the interdisciplinary research group Doing Transitions*, hosted by Frankfurt University and the University of Tübingen.
+As part of my doctoral studies, I investigated learning and transformation processes associated with migration to Canada in adulthood.
+This research is embedded in the interdisciplinary research group Doing Transitions*, hosted by Frankfurt University and the University of TĂĽbingen.
 In this research perspective, transitions are seen as shaped and produced by social practices within an interrelating nexus of discourses, institutional regulation and individual forms of learning and coping.
-Other ongoing research projects include inquiry-based learning in undergraduade education and community development from a critical pedagogy perspective.
+Other ongoing research projects include investigations into worklife transitions, inquiry-based learning in undergraduade education and community development from a critical pedagogy perspective.

 * More information on the Doing Transitions research program can be found here.